 Literacy Council of Union County

-The mission of the Literacy Council is to provide free instruction, through trained volunteer tutors, for adults in Union County who lack the skills of basic reading, writing, and mathematics.
+The mission of the Literacy Council is to provide free instruction, through trained volunteer tutors, for citizens in Union County who lack the skills of basic reading, writing, and mathematics, computer technology, and English as a second language.

 The American Fact Finder of the U.S. Census 2010 states that in Union County: